What is tenants in common and how does it work?

 Who is a tenants in common mortgage for?

-Tenants in common can also be suitable if you’d like to buy a house with your friends, siblings or parents.
-With property prices rising so quickly and many young people struggling to get on the ladder by themselves, we believe there’ll be a surge in this type of homeownership over the coming years.
+Tenants in common can be used by partners buying together, but also for those looking to buy a house with friends, siblings or parents.
+With property prices rising so quickly and many young people struggling to get on the ladder by themselves, there could be a surge in this type of homeownership over the coming years.

 Dynamic Ownership lets you and up to five friends or relatives buy a house together.
 You’ll combine your deposits and salaries, but unlike traditional joint mortgages, you each get an individual equity stake.